 Convincing Your Elderly Relatives to Have a Hearing Test

 Sometimes it’s a matter of pride.
-No-one likes to admit that they’re getting old and struggling with their hearing.
+No one likes to admit that they’re getting old and struggling with their hearing.
 A study in 1995 indicated that it takes up to ten years for the average person to acknowledge their hearing loss and seek help.
 Meanwhile, the lives of your elderly relatives can be affected.
-Issues such a social isolation, cognitive function and basic health and safety can all become a problem.
-So how would you go about persuading your nearest and dearest to go for a hearing test?
+Issues such as social isolation, cognitive function and basic health and safety can all become a problem.
+So, how would you go about persuading your nearest and dearest to go for a hearing test?
 Here are six good ways to start.

 Checking for Earwax Build-Up Before a Hearing Test

 Excess earwax can cause hearing loss.
 As GP surgeries no longer routinely offer earwax removal, then it makes sense to refer your loved ones to a hearing clinic that does.
 Many will offer micro-suction earwax removal or a traditional irrigation method.
-The audiologist will determine whether the hearing loss is as the result of earwax build up or has some other underlying cause.
+The audiologist will determine whether the hearing loss is a result of earwax build-up or has some other underlying cause.
 It will then be much easier for your relatives to accept that a hearing test is necessary if it is advised by a hearing expert.

 Referencing Cases of Friends and Relatives